lgili/SpiceLab/docs/preview.md

 # Circuit Preview (Summary and Graphviz)

-Use the new preview helpers to validate connectivity and generate a quick schematic-like view.
+Use the preview helpers to validate connectivity and generate a quick Graphviz-based diagram of nets and components (no schematic rendering).

 ## Connectivity summary
 ```python